-- For a research trip: a 3-5-page research proposal that describes the research question, an overview of existing scholarship, research methodology, travel location(s), local hosting institution, a detailed budget, proposed schedule, and research output (e.g., seminar paper).
-If HIRB approval is required for your research, explain the status of your application.
+- For a research trip: a 3-page research proposal that describes the research question, an overview of existing scholarship, research methodology, travel location(s), local hosting institution, a detailed budget, a proposed schedule, and research output (e.g., a seminar paper).
+If HIRB approval is required for your research, describe the status of your application.

 - For training participation: a 2-page proposal that describes the location, the institution, the nature of the program, how the training will fit into your academic requirements at Hopkins as well as your broader intellectual and professional development plans, as well as the status of your application to enroll in the proposed program.